 Crews continued foundation installation in Segment 2 between Belmont and Atherton, as well as off-track foundations in Segment 1.
-Installation of gantry foundations was completed at Paralleling Station (PS) PS-1 in San Francisco.
-Other PS work included ductbank, low voltage wire, drainage, access ramp, and light pole installations.
+The switchgear was delivered and installed at Traction Power Substation 2.
+Work at the paralleling stations included ductbank, ground grid, low voltage wire, fence, drainage, access ramp, and light pole and gantry installations.

-Punch list work continued at the Centralized Equipment Maintenance and Operations Facility (CEMOF), and the CEMOF Modifications Contract is expected to be complete by July 2021.
+Punch list work continued at the Centralized Equipment Maintenance and Operations Facility (CEMOF) and electrical work for the Component Test Room was completed.
+The CEMOF Modifications Contract is expected to be complete by August 2021.